eparodi/off-lattice/README.md

 # off-lattice
-Implementation of an off lattice automaton.
+Implementation of an off lattice cellular automaton.

 ## Compilation
 ### Simulation